I was brainstorming ideas for a NYC-themed cake (I used this amazing stencil to create this look) and was struggling to pick a flavor.

 This recipe makes about 3 cups of cheesecake cake filling.

-While this cheesecake is somewhat thick, it's not sturdy enough to add between cake layers by itself.
+While this cheesecake filling is relatively thick, it's not sturdy enough to add between cake layers by itself.
 Be sure to pipe a ring of stiff buttercream around the perimeter of the cake layer, then fill the center with a generous amount of this no-bake, cheesecake filling.
-This will keep the filling in place, and prevent it from oozing out once the cake is stacked.
+This will keep the filling in place and prevent it from oozing out once the cake is stacked.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.